Chelsea stars fume after Man City Covid-19 cases force match to be postponed | Goal.com

 Manchester City are not the only WSL club to become embroiled in controversy over positive Covid-19 cases.

-Arsenal’s clash with Aston Villa on Saturday was postponed after one of three Gunners players who made an unauthorised trip to Dubai over the Christmas break returned a positive test.
+Arsenal’s clash with Aston Villa on Saturday was postponed after one of three Gunners players who made a trip to Dubai over the Christmas break returned a positive test.

 Everton’s match against Manchester United on Sunday has also been called off because the Toffees are unable to field a team because of coronavirus and injuries - though the Covid-19 infections are not linked with any unauthorised holidays.